Ilona-97/Ilona-97/README.md

 # ✦ Hi!

-I'm a **React Web Developer** with a genuine passion for programming.
+I'm a **React JS Developer** with a genuine passion for programming.
 For me coding isn’t just a profession - it’s a **creative playground** where I can explore new ideas and build meaningful solutions.

 ---